qmsk/esp/README.md

 The FLASH LED will blink on DMX updates.

-## `spi-leds`
+## `leds`

 Art-NET DMX controller for RGB LEDs.

-Supports up to four multiplexed outouts using active-high/low GPIOs.
+Supports up to four separate outputs with different interfaces, protocols.

+Supports GPIO-multiplexed outputs sharing the same interface peripheral, with external line driver active-high/low output-enable GPIOs.

 The FLASH LED will flash on SPI-LEDs updates.

 The ATX PSU output will enable when any SPI-LEDs are active.

+The *ESP32* I2S output supports arbitrary clock, data and inverted-data output IO pins.
+Up to 8 data pins can be configured for parallel outputs with a higher refresh rate, at the cost of higher memory usage for DMA buffers (`I2S1` only).

-The I2S output uses the same IO pins as the UART0 console, and cannot be used while the console is active.
+The *ESP8266* I2S output uses the same IO pins as the UART0 console, and cannot be used while the console is active.
 Disable the console or set a console timeout to use the I2S output interface.

 # HTTP